Year: 2022

 Inspired by the oldest living creature in Eastern North America, the public art Soar inherited its form from the Eastern White Cedar.

-The diversity of materials used creates a beautiful play of colors that can often be seen in nature and alludes to the diverse and united community of Burlington.
-Soar is a reflective mirror of the rich natural heritage of the site and celebrates the gracious and honorable ambition of appreciating and protecting the environment and ensuring its passing on to future generations.
+The diversity of materials used creates a beautiful play of colors that can often be seen in nature and alludes to the diversity and unity of the Burlington community.
+Soar is a reflective mirror of the rich natural heritage of the site and celebrates the gracious and honorable ambition of appreciating and protecting the environment.

 Year: 2023